£32,955 - £42,455 Price range

 The vast range of safety features comes standard, so choosing Inscription trim is all about making your S90 smarter looking, better feeling and even easier to use day to day.
 A subtle body kit and 18-inch alloy wheels take care of the exterior aesthetics, while inside you get high-grade Nappa leather, deeply woven floor mats and additional mood lighting (with colour adjustment) that come together to lend an even more premium feel.
 You also get additional toys such as a 12.3-inch multi-function colour display (replacing the conventional instrument binnacle – much like Audi’s Virtual Cockpit) and an electrically adjustable driver’s seat.

 If you want to throw some cash at some desirable options Volvo will happily oblige – the £2,000 Xenium pack caught our eye.
 It gets you a full-length panoramic sunroof, park assist and a 360-degree camera view.
 The Winter Plus pack is also worth considering.
-Available from £1,475, it bundles together active headlights (which follow the curves of the road), headlight washers, a heated windscreen, steering wheel and windscreen washers, plus a handy head-up display that projects vital driving information (such as speed) onto the front window.
+Available from £1,475, it bundles together active headlights (which follow the curves of the road), plus heating for the headlight washers, windscreen, steering wheel and windscreen washers, which should make winter months that much more tolerable.
+Rounding off the pack is a handy, head-up display that projects vital driving information (such as speed) onto the front window.

 Volvo S90 R-Design